-There are also on the main campus six substantial buildings, one being of brick veneer construction, which provide a total of twenty-five comfortably furnished apartments of various sizes and six unfurnished apartments.
+There are also on the main campus six substantial buildings, one being of brick veneer construction, which provide a total of twenty-nine comfortable apartments of various sizes, six of which are unfurnished.

 In addition to these facilities, there are two large apartment buildings within about four blocks of the main campus.
 One contains eight units, the other thirty units.
-This provides, in the eight buildings, a total of sixty-nine dwelling units for married students.
+This provides, in the eight buildings, a total of sixty-seven dwelling units for married students.